texne/proficiency.cs.illinois.edu/index.md

 final exam.
 <!--- -->
-They are intended to ensure that you are well-prepared for later courses in the same subject area.
+They are intended to ensure that you are well-prepared for later courses in the same subject area, so we expect performance at the B- level.
 <!--- -->
-**Passing criteria are at the discretion of each course instructor.**
+**Specific passing criteria are at the discretion of each course instructor.**
 <!--- -->

 For the core programming sequence (CS 124, CS 128, CS 225), we strongly recommend that